TextGenerator

 ContextToken | string | Prompt history context token containing a summarization of the previous prompt requests and responses in a conversation up to the current request.
 If no token is provided, a new token is generated and returned in the response.
 Providing a previously generated context token restores the conversation state into the current request. | No |

-MaxTokens | number | The maximum number of tokens in the response generated by the model, expected to be an integer whose value is at least 1 .
+MaxTokens | number | The maximum number of tokens in the response generated by the model.
+Expected to be an integer of at least 1.
 This limits the length of the response, preventing overly long or incomplete answers.
-Non-integral numbers will be rounded to the nearest integer. | No |
+Non-integral numbers are rounded to the nearest integer. | No |

 This method returns a dictionary with the following structure:

-Key Name | Data Type | Description |
+| Key Name | Data Type | Description |

 GeneratedText | string | The generated response. |